num0005/h2codez_docs/docs/H2Tool/Lightmapper.md

 ## Manual

-This is the more complex method but it's the only one that allows you to use all the features bungie could.
+This is the more complex method but it's the only one that allows you to use all the features Bungie could.

 Begin by typing in the following command